dhruv-college/SYNCHRONOUS-UP-COUNTER/README.md

 **RESULTS**

-Thus the progarm for a 4 bit synchronous up counter is implemented correctly
+Thus the progarm for a 4 bit synchronous up counter is implemented correctly.